jhu-cs-uima-sp19/Thyme2Eat/README.md

 # What we plan to do in the Second Sprint:
 - Add data persistence for the calendar.
 This means figuring out whether number of meals per day will be added through the calendar or in settings.
 - Add the dialog boxes for the other inputs for shopping list items.
 Link the added item to the database.
+-Add communication between calendar in main activity if a user changes the time or date and the calendar in the calednar activity.

 # How to use Thyme2Eat